How to recognize ChatGPT copy

 Usually, there's consistency between posts by the same writer.
 You recognize a brand voice by the specific tone of voice and words used.

-Yet, use ChatGPT as your wingman, for research, ideation, and improving your writing.
-Not to do all the work for you.
+Please, do use ChatGPT as your wingman, for research, ideation, proofreading, and improving your writing.

 Inspiration for this blog ‘9 Things that make you sound like a ChatGPT bot’